After meeting at the White House Speaker Johnson vows to push ahead on Trump's big bill

 One big problem has been the tentative deal with GOP lawmakers from New York and other high-tax states to boost deductions for local taxes to $40,000.
 But that costly provision, running into the hundreds of billions of dollars, alarmed the most conservative Republicans, worried it will add to the nation's $36 trillion debt.

-For every faction of the slim House majority that Johnson appeases, he is losing others.
+For every faction of the slim House majority that Johnson appeases, he risks losing others.

-Rep. Andy Harris, R-Md., the chairman of the hard-right House Freedom Caucus, said before the White House meeting he did not believe the package could pass in a House vote, but “there is a pathway forward that we can see.”
+Rep. Andy Harris, R-Md., the chairman of the hard-right House Freedom Caucus, said earlier he did not believe the package could pass in a House vote, but “there is a pathway forward that we can see.”

 A fresh analysis from the Congressional Budget Office said the tax provisions would increase federal deficits by $3.8 trillion over the decade, while the changes to Medicaid, food stamps and other services would tally $1 trillion in reduced spending.
 The lowest-income households in the U.S. would see their resources drop, while the highest ones would see a boost, the CBO said.